-STAR awards are governed by the office of the President and can be given to all represented employees.
-The only exception is those in the CX bargaining unit, because it’s stated in their contract.
+STAR awards are governed by the office of the President and can be given to all policy-covered career employees and MSP employees and Clerical Unit (CX) employees

 1. When you resign from the university, do you have to actually work your last day, except for when you are retiring?

 Yes.
 Only Retiree employees can utilize vacation time post-resignation.

 2. What happens to a staff member’s sick and vacation hours when they separate from the University?